MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/LocalFunctionality/Australia/how-to-calculate-goods-and-services-tax-on-prepayments.md

 ---
-title: Calculate Goods and Services Tax on Prepayments (AU)
+title: Calculate goods and services tax on prepayments (AU)
 description: 'Describes how to calculate goods and services tax (GST) for partial payments or prepayments based on the total invoice amount, instead of on a partial amount.'
 author: brentholtorf
 ms.topic: conceptual